 MEET THE LEADER: MELISSA “echo” GREENLEE – Founder and CEO

 The story of how Melissa “echo” Greenlee created deaffriendly really began at age 8, when she suddenly began to lose her hearing.
 Losing a sense, and gaining a new language and culture, sparked a life journey.
 In 2012, Greenlee found her North Star: Launching deaffriendly.com, a consumer review website for the Deaf community.
-Through her work, she is revolutionizing how businesses interact with the estimated 48 million Deaf and Hard of Hearing consumers living in the U.S. today.
+It’s through her work, she is revolutionizing how businesses interact with the estimated 48 million Deaf and Hard of Hearing consumers living in the U.S. today.
 In early 2016, she launched deaffriendly Consulting providing training and education to U.S. businesses striving to become more inclusive to this demographic.